Book of Genesis

 Benjamin (Rachel)

-The outlier is Joseph, firstborn of Rachel, his father Jacob’s favorite.
-(He had to work 14 years to earn her, but that’s a different story.)
-Yet there is no tribe of Joseph.
+But where is Joseph, firstborn of Rachel, his father favorite?
+(He had to work fourteen years to earn her, but that’s a different story.1) Yet there is no tribe of Joseph.

 Instead, the twelfth and thirteen tribes are the descendants of Joseph’s two sons: Ephraim and Manasseh.
-Just as the Messiah’s genealogy is tainted with Canaanite and Moabite blood, it is of interest that the lineage of these two Israelite tribes is half Egyptian.
-As viceroy, Joseph was a high official in the Pharaoh’s court and was married to Asenath, daughter of the high priest of Egypt.
-He was even mummified and given a royal Egyptian burial, as was Jacob.
-This could not have pleased YHWH. although his comments are not recorded.
+Just as the Messiah’s genealogy is tainted with Canaanite and Moabite blood (see The Savior’s Shocking Lineage, Part II)), it is also of interest that the heredity of these two Israelite tribes is half Egyptian.
+As Viceroy of the Nile empire, Joseph was a high official in the Pharaoh’s court and was married to Asenath, daughter of the high priest.
+Joseph was even mummified and given a royal Egyptian burial, as was Jacob.
+Although his comments are not recorded, this could not have pleased YHWH.

-Joseph’s sons’ offspring are referred to as half tribes, which is a bit misleading (in fact Manasseh had by far the largest land grant).
+Joseph’s sons’ offspring are referred to as half tribes, which is a bit misleading (in fact Manasseh had by far the largest land grant from YHWH).
 The origin of this tribal distribution is the inheritances assigned by Jacob/Israel on his death bed.
 According to tradition, first born Reuben should have been awarded a “double portion,” but Jacob revoked his inheritance because of his bad habit of doing the nasty with Dad’s concubine Bilhah (she was also birth mother to his brothers Dan and Napthali).
 As a consequence, Reuben’s extra share of the estate was given to Joseph’s sons.
-They were full tribes and received land allotments in the Book of Joshua.
+They are listed as full tribes and receive land allotments in the Book of Joshua.

-There is a slightly funny passage in Genesis 38 which describes the blessing scene.
+There is a slightly amusing passage in Genesis 38 which describes the blessing scene.

 “So Joseph brought them from beside his knees, and he bowed down with his face to the earth.
 And Joseph took them both, Ephraim with his right hand toward Israel’s left hand, and Manasseh with his left hand toward Israel’s right hand, and brought them near him.” - Genesis 48:12-16.